Quick Summary

 Laravel is an open-source PHP web framework known for its simplicity and ability to facilitate rapid web development.
-It follows the Model-View-Controller (MVC) architectural pattern, which helps developers organize and structure code more efficiently.
-That makes the web development process easier for building complex web applications.
+It follows the Model-View-Controller (MVC) architectural pattern, so developers can organize and structure code more efficiently.
+That makes it easier and more suitable to build complex web applications.

 Key Features of Laravel